 Orkney offers a wide variety of accommodations suitable for different preferences and budgets.
 Visitors can choose from historic hotels to modern establishments and from cosy bed and breakfasts to luxury retreats with views of the sea.

-There are also other more budget accommodation options, such as self-catering properties.
+There are also more budget accommodation options, such as self-catering properties.
 Renting a cottage or apartment is especially ideal for families or those wanting more space and the option to cook for themselves.
 Guesthouses, hostels, and campsites are also available at much lower prices.

-Top Sights and Activities
+Top Sights and Activities: Must-See Attractions

 Orkney is brimming with activities that cater to diverse interests.
 For instance, visitors can take a boat tour to see the dramatic coastline sea stacks and maybe even spot some wildlife, join a guided walk or wildlife tour to see birds, seals, and, if they are lucky, orcas, follow the trail to visit local artisans and craftspeople or taste the local spirits by visiting Orkney’s whisky distilleries.